llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 Try to enable no ACK mode to skip sending ACKs and NACKs.

-### Priority To Implement

-High.
-Any GDB remote server that can implement this should if the connection is reliable.
-This improves packet throughput and increases the performance of the connection.

-### Description

 Having to send an ACK/NACK after every packet slows things down a bit, so we have a way to disable ACK packets to minimize the traffic for reliable communication interfaces (like sockets).
 Below GDB or LLDB will send this